 I’ve used many, many types and forms over the years.
 This past year, we decided to skip it, believe it or not!
 Yes, we didn’t do performance evaluations.
 Why not?
 We talked about it and agreed that the effort wasn’t worth it.
 Everyone got the raise they usually get, and we saved ourselves a bunch of work by skipping it this year.
 And, do you know what … all is well.

 Performance appraisals … let me count the ways!
 I’ve done the standard fill out the form and give a numerical rating.
 I’ve done the fill out the form with no numerical rating.
-I’ve done the establish objectives at the beginning of the year and rate performance to those objectives at the end of the year.
+I’ve done the established objectives at the beginning of the year and rate performance to those objectives at the end of the year.
 Everyone seems to be seeking the 360-degree review these days, and yes, I’ve been there and done that as well.
-In fact, I’ve done this in a number of different ways.
+In fact, I’ve done this in many different ways.
 Most recently, we used an online “anonymous” 360-degree performance appraisal tool.
-It was pretty slick I must say.
+It was pretty slick, I must say.

 Before I get off the laundry list of methods and on to my point, let me share the one method I’ve used that is probably the best.
 When I was working for Micro Motion (way back when!)
-I was involved in an effort to develop a 360-degree review that would be more effective at actually helping an individual be more successful.
+I was involved in developing a 360-degree review that would be more effective at actually helping an individual be more successful.
 The idea was to “customize” the process to work for the unique (and successful) culture at Micro Motion.
-We hired a consulting company (don’t recall the name) to come in and interview several people in the company.
+We hired a consulting company (I don’t recall the name) to interview several people in the company.
 They interviewed the “movers and shakers” (people who had been very successful at Micro Motion and who had quickly moved up the ladder) and the “deadwood” (people who hadn’t really succeeded at anything).
 The result was a set of 12 “core competencies” around which an anonymous 360-degree evaluation was developed.
 As I recall, it was a pretty good tool.
 But, it was still just another performance evaluation.

 So here’s the point.
-I’ve found that no matter the type, format, approach, etc. performance appraisals are not terribly useful.
-Everyone does a bunch of work to “fill out the form” or “complete the 360 evaluation,” but nothing ever really changes.
+I’ve found that performance appraisals are not terribly useful no matter the type, format, approach, etc. Everyone does a bunch of work to “fill out the form” or “complete the 360 evaluation,” but nothing ever really changes.
 People never really “fundamentally” change when it comes to their habits, tendencies, etc. If they are successful at changing, it happens very slowly over an extended period of time.
-All of the performance evaluations in the world won’t make a difference in terms of the “speed of change.”
+All of the world’s performance evaluations won’t make a difference in terms of the “speed of change.”
 They’re useful in helping an individual understand more about how others view them, but it’s been my experience that most people have a pretty good idea about how others feel about them on the job.
 They also have a pretty good idea about their strengths and weaknesses.
 Right?